jermnelson/adr-cc-utilities/docs/index.rst

 WARNING!!!
 ----------
-This web app has read/write access to your depository and is designed to run internally on your institution's network. **DO NOT** allow open-web access to this web app unless you are prepared for the consequences.
+This web app has read/write access to your repository and is designed to be run internally on your institution's network. **DO NOT** allow open-web access to this web app unless you are prepared for the consequences.